JiangXL/BIO-BioInfo-2018/final/Review.md

 ![Broken up genetic transformation into its components](img/figure2.png)

 ## Heterotic Selection
+Heterotic can provide more genetype, so it will have higher fitness.
 There is increasing evidence that if heterosis at the locus level is importance in natural populations, the degree of heterosis at each locus is a fucntion of the amount of heterozygosity at other loci.
 In other words, the epistatic interaction